 - A club found to be hazing, fighting or unsportsmanlike conduct toward other club members, officials, site management, professional staff or opponents.

 - A repeat violation of listed intermediate infraction.

-Once the Sport Clubs coordinator finds a club in violation of one of the following infractions the club president will be notified of the violation and the associated point deduction.
+Once the Sport Clubs coordinator finds a club in violation of one of the above infractions, the club president will be notified of the violation and the associated point deduction.
 A club may appeal the ruling.
 The club president must submit the appeal in writing within five business days of the notification from the Sport Clubs coordinator.
 The written appeal is to be directed to the assistant director for Intramurals.
 The written appeal should include the reason of the appeal, the desired outcome and supporting evidence or documents.
 Once the appeal is submitted, please allow three to five days for the assistant director to review and follow up with the club concerning the determination of the appeal.